Learn all about prior learning at University of Maryland Global Campus.

 Transfer policies can affect how much credit can be earned through Portfolio.
 Check with your advisor before enrolling.

 There is no guarantee that you will receive the credit award you expect.
 The Prior Learning office trains evaluators, many of whom have been evaluating portfolios for years.
-If you are certain your award is incorrect, you may appeal within 30 days of receiving an evaluation report.
-All appeals must be in writing and directed to the Prior Learning office.
+Students who don't earn credit for their portfolios have the opportunity to revise based on the evaluator's feedback.
+To do so, you must contact the Office of Prior Learning within 30 days of receiving your evaluation.

 Visit the tuition archive and select a semester to view Prior Learning fees.

 Federal financial aid, Golden ID benefits, and employee tuition remission can be used toward tuition for EXCL 301 only.
-All other fees, including enrollment (application) and evaluation fees, as well as the Prior Learning Credit Award Fee, are not covered by these programs.
+Evaluation fees, should they apply to you, are not covered by these programs.
 If your employer provides tuition assistance, you need to verify whether fees will be included.
 Learn more about financial aid options at UMGC.